Mastering standup meetings: A guide to effective daily check-ins

 Making it engaging and fun

-To learn more about using a standup meeting tool, check out Spinach and see how we can make daily check-ins more effective and easier to manage.
+To learn more about using a standup meeting tool, check out Spinach and see how an AI Scrum Master can make daily check-ins more effective and easier to manage.

 2. Keep timing and meeting place consistent every week